zieren/eltern-emailer/text.md

 * **Supports multiple parents**<br>
 Emails can be sent to multiple receivers via regular email forwarding.
 There is no issue with one parent resetting a message's `unread` status for the other parent.
 * **Supports the student**<br>
-General information such as substitution plan updates and upcoming events can be sent to the student.
+General information such as substitution plan updates and upcoming events can be sent to the student or even to other parents.
 * **Integrates with email based workflows**<br>
 All information is in your email client, enabling a fully email-based two-way communication with teachers.
 * **Enables search in your email client**